1998 Regular Session

-BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of L. J. Martin, Sr., and be forwarded to the Mayor of McComb, Mississippi, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That a copy of this resolution be furnished to Pete Collins and made available to the Capitol Press Corps.